Extremal stability for configuration spaces: Stability phenomena

 The purpose of this section is to demonstrate that the transit algebra actions described in Theorem \ref{thm:transit action} give rise to stability phenomena in the homology of Lie algebras.
 For simplicity, we work under the following standing assumptions.

 \begin{assumption} The Lie algebra $\mathfrak{g}$ is finite dimensional with $\mathfrak{g}[1]$ first-quadrant and connected. \end{assumption}

 There are two versions of the following result.
 We state the version for the maximal slope; the version for the minimal slope is obtained by reversing inequalities and interchanging $\min$ and $\max$.
+Throughout, a \emph{ray} in $H_*(\fg)$ is with respect to the bigraded structure of Definition \ref{def:liehomology}.

 \begin{proposition} Let $g: \fg \to \fk$ be an Abelian quotient, and suppose that we have the inequalities Each ray of slope $C$ in $H_*^\mathrm{Lie}(\mathfrak{g})$ is finitely detected over $ \Sym(\mathfrak{k}^\vee[-1]^0_C ) \subseteq W(0,g).$ In particular, the graded dimension of such a ray is eventually equal to a quasi-polynomial of degree at most $\dim (\mathfrak{k}[1]^0_C)-1$ and period dividing $\mathrm{lcm}(\mathfrak{k}[1]^0_C)$. \end{proposition} \begin{proof} Any ray of slope $C$ in $H_*^\mathrm{Lie}(\mathfrak{g})$ is a $\Sym(\mathfrak{k}^\vee[-1]_C^0)$-submodule and a subquotient of the corresponding ray in $\mathrm{CE}(\mathfrak{g})$; therefore, by Lemmas \ref{lem:finite detection adjoint}, \ref{lem:finite detection subquotient}, and \ref{lem:dual module growth}, it suffices to show that every ray of slope $C$ in the dual adjoint module $\mathrm{CE}(\mathfrak{g})^\vee$ is finitely generated.